Quick Stats

 - Board members may identify potential grantees through their personal and professional networks

-- The foundation may already have established relationships with organizations in their focus areas
+- The foundation may already have established relationships with organisations in their focus areas

-- Building awareness of your organization within relevant professional and social circles may be more effective than direct outreach
+- Building awareness of your organisation within relevant professional and social circles may be more effective than direct outreach

 Key Takeaways for Grant Writers

-- No public application process: This foundation exclusively funds preselected organizations and does not accept unsolicited proposals - do not attempt to submit an application
+- No public application process: This foundation exclusively funds preselected organisations and does not accept unsolicited proposals - do not attempt to submit an application

-- Review 990-PF filings: The most valuable research tool is the foundation's Form 990-PF, which lists all grants made; analyze these to understand funding patterns
+- Review 990-PF filings: The most valuable research tool is the foundation's Form 990-PF, which lists all grants made; analyse these to understand funding patterns

-- Significant grant capacity: With a median grant of $482,000 and annual distributions near $1 million, this foundation makes substantial investments in selected organizations
+- Significant grant capacity: With a median grant of $482,000 and annual grants of approximately $617,500, this foundation makes substantial investments in selected organisations

 - Fluctuating activity: Grant-making activity varies significantly year to year (from 1 grant to 127 grants), suggesting discretionary decision-making rather than formal grant cycles